 Beans are a great source of nutrition.

-One way to reduce these negative aspects of beans is to soak them before cooking them.
+One way to reduce these negative aspects of beans is to soak them before cooking them (soaking beans is important for softening them as well).

 People have soaked beans and nuts throughout history, but it wasn’t until recently that the science behind the benefits of soaking really became clear.